aaronpkelly/aaronpkelly.github.io/index.md

 [workflows.md](posts/withTOCs/workflows.md)

+# Get PDFs of all my articles
+PDFs of all my articles will soon be on https://gumroad.com, using "pay what you want" pricing.

 # My vision for this site

-- try to create value from everything I do.
-Make it presentable, and share it
+- create value from everything I do
 - expose as much of my work as I can into the public domain
+- keep it simple and no fuss
+- make it presentable and shareable
-- use basic markdown for all content, keep it simple, don't get fancy
+- use basic markdown
-- use other services to bookmark people and sites I like.
-For people I admire, link to the people I'm following on twitter.
-For bookmarks, link to my favourited posts on Hackernews

-# Get PDFs of all my articles
-PDFs of all my articles will soon be on https://gumroad.com, using "pay what you want" pricing.
+# Other sites

+I have a bunch of other websites that you may find interesting:

+- http://bitserve-test.s3-website-eu-west-1.amazonaws.com : test page, my first attempt at serverless web hosting!

 # Contact